 - Can treat female pattern baldness, or lower a high hairline

 Dress comfortably on the day of the procedure, as it normally lasts from five to ten hours.
-So that the sedatives we use during surgery will be more effective, we also advise that the patient skip breakfast, and refrain from drinking caffeinated beverages after midnight in the hours leading up to the procedure.
-Patients also need to arrange for transportation after FUE, as they will not be able to drive while under sedation.
-If needed our office can assist you in getting a ride home.
+The sedatives we use during surgery will be more effective.
+We also advise that the patient skip breakfast and refrain from drinking caffeinated beverages after midnight in the hours leading up to the procedure.
+Patients also need to arrange for transportation after FUE, as they will not drive while under sedation.
+If needed, our office can assist you in getting a ride home.

-Most FUE patients feel very little pain after the procedure if any at all.
-Common painkillers can treat the issue, but do try to avoid any that include blood thinners as an ingredient.
-On the first night after the procedure, do not touch the recipient area, or wash it.
+Most FUE patients feel very little pain after the procedure, if any at all.
+Common painkillers can treat the issue, but try to avoid any that includes blood thinners as an ingredient.
+On the first night after the procedure, please do not touch the recipient area or wash it.
 While outdoors, keep your head covered with the hat we provide.

-On day one we teach patients a special hair washing method that will not damage or loosen the donor hair.
+On day one, we teach patients a special hair washing method that will not damage or loosen the donor’s hair.
 Over the following days, they may notice bruising, swelling, or discoloration around the eyes and other parts of the treated area.
 This bruising will normally begin to subside within one week.
-Also, after one week, most patients can no longer notice that the donor area has been treated.
+After one week, most patients can no longer notice that the donor area has been treated.
 Within two to three months, transplanted hair begins to grow, getting longer and thicker as time progresses.
 After twelve to eighteen months, the entire process is complete, with the final results in full evidence.

 On the day of FUT surgery, our team will map out a hairline that best suits the patient’s condition and expectations.
 Ethnic background is also considered, as well as the patient’s gender, age, and facial features.